buehlmaier/MFIN7036-student-blog-2024-02/content/CodingMaster_01.md

 ---
-Title: Use Selenium to webscrape Yahoo Finance Conversation Page
+Title: Use Selenium to webscrape Yahoo Finance Conversation Page (by Group "Coding Master")
 Date: 2024-03-03 19:00
 Category: Progress Report
 Tags: Group Coding Master
 ---

-By Group "Coding Master"

 The conversation page of Yahoo Finance provides a platform for investors to share their opinions and insights about stocks and other financial instruments.
 It is a community-driven forum where users can ask questions, share their experiences and learn from other investors.